Lisa asked what to do about her 19 month old son, when he slaps her on the face, for no apparent reason…

 - This should be done at their eye level, not towering over them.
 If the child doesn’t make eye contact, don’t force it all.

 - There is no yelling (by you) and no explanation (eg it hurts me/ makes me sad) – none!
 The child will know what it is they’ve done wrong, if you make an immediate response.

-- When you’ve said this, then walk away (across the room, to the next room etc) – no slamming doors, or banging things!
+- When you’ve said this, then walk away – across the room, to the next room etc (and with no slamming of doors, or banging things!)

 - The message the child needs to receive is that when they choose to behave in this way, you will speak firmly to them and then move away.

 - You need to do this every time, to re-inforce the message.
 Children, particularly younger ones, won’t get the message and understanding when you do this just once.

 This strategy is the same to be used for biting, spitting, pinching – anything where they hurt someone.